DLuckYD/DLuckYD/README.md

 ## What I work with

 * Unity / C# for gameplay systems, UI, save systems, quest systems, and interactive prototypes
-* Java, Spring Boot, REST APIs, SQL, and backend application development
-* Python for data analysis, recommendation systems, computer vision experiments, and academic projects
+* Python for data analysis and academic projects
 * Arduino / ESP32 for hardware interaction, sensors, displays, and Unity-connected prototypes
 * Git, GitHub, Docker, and collaborative development workflows